 - Using an online calculator

-- OEE software – the most accurate and least labor intensive option
+- Implementing an OEE software – the most accurate and least labor-intensive option.

-While every manufacturing company is unique, to set OEE targets, the first step is the same: begin collecting live OEE data.
+While every manufacturing company is unique, to set OEE targets, the first step is the same: have a clear OEE implementation plan.